Get Ready for Summer 2024!

 Summary

 The heroic and divine in the literature, mythology, and culture of archaic Greece.
 Interdisciplinary approach to the study of individuals and society.
 Illustrated lectures.
-Readings in translation of Homer, Hesiod, Herodotus, and the poets of lyric and tragedy.
-Different work requirements for different unit levels.
+Readings in translation of Homer, Hesiod, and the poets of lyric and tragedy.

 Download syllabus (pdf)